Steward St Patrick’s Day Parade Limerick

 The annual ALIVE Certificate Ceremony is a great opportunity for us to come together as a community and celebrate the power of volunteering.
 You can be part of this years ceremony in two easy steps!

-NUI Galway President Ciarán Ó hÓgartaigh pictured with students achieving their award for volunteering and sharing his experiences of community engagement at the annual Award Ceremony!
+University of Galway President Ciarán Ó hÓgartaigh pictured with students achieving their award for volunteering and sharing his experiences of community engagement at the annual Award Ceremony!

 You can make an impact for yourself and your community through volunteering on and off campus.
 Volunteering can offer you invaluable experience, networking opportunities and can really enhance your job prospects!
 The information offered here is designed to help you gain the most from your volunteering, whether that be through interview preparation, improving your CV or opening up new career possibilities that you might never have considered.